The glaciers and mountains of Patagonia are legendary among hikers and nature enthusiasts as the region attracts crowds of travelers every year.

-Top 8 Hiking Spots In Argentina
+Top 8 Hikes In Argentina

-1. El Chaltén
+1. Hikes around El Chaltén

 El Chaltén is an Argentinian village situated within the Los Glaciares National Park.
 It marks the starting point of many popular hiking trails, include the Fitz Roy trek, Laguna Torre and Laguna de los Tres.